pierre-rouleau/pel/doc/pel-manual.rst

 PEL is customized by using the `Emacs easy customization`_ system.
-PEL controls the activation of external packages and their key bindings via a set of customize variables that have names that start with ``pel-use-``.
-They are listed in the next section.
+PEL controls the activation of external packages and their key bindings via a set of customize variables that have names that start with ``pel-use-``, the `PEL use variables`_.
+They are described in the next section.

 To customize PEL: